stefandesouza/PNLA/README.md

-#Template for Practical Course on Parallel Numerical Methods 20/21
+#Stefan's PCG implementation - Practical Course on Parallel Numerical Methods 20/21

-Every software project should have a README file.
-Here you have a md-file formate example.
-Alternativly, a puristic txt-format can be used if you don't care for eye candy.
+Provides sequential and parallel implementations of the PCG algorithm

 ***
 ##Build Project